Impact of time illiquidity in a mixed market without full observation: Discussion

-In Figure \ref{fig-ct} we observe the consumption rate: we see that the optimal consumption is increasing in $B^{(1)}$, which illustrates the unsurprising fact that when the agent knows that his illiquid investment is doing well, he should consume more.
-This effect is stronger, the more information the agent on the illiquid asset has (i.e., for $\gamma$ close to 1).
-Note that the impact of $\gamma$ here is higher than at time $0$, as expected, since when time passes the importance of the additional information should increase.
+Figure \ref{fig-ct} graphs the consumption rate\,: it is increasing in $B^{(1)}$, which illustrates the unsurprising fact that, when the agent knows that her/his illiquid investment is doing well, she/he should consume more.
+This effect is considerably stronger, when information about the illiquid asset increases ($\gamma$ close to 1). {The impact of the observation on the investment in the liquid asset can be studied in a similar way.
+We omit the resulting graph, as it has the same qualitative features as Figure \ref{fig-ct} (when the agent knows her/his illiquid investment is doing well, she/he can take more risk with her/his investment in the other risky asset).}

-Figure \ref{fig-pit} shows the optimal amount to invest in the risky asset.
-Again we observe the same behaviour with respect to $B^{(1)}$ and $\gamma$.